JardaniWorld/alx-low_level_programming/0x13-more_singly_linked_lists/README.md

-This code inserts a new node at at a given position
+This code deletes a particular node at a given index